ueberdosis/tiptap/docs/src/docPages/api/nodes/mention.md

 And yes, we plan to support React, too.
 Meanwhile, you can roll your own `ReactRenderer`, but don’t forget to share it with the community.

-It’s also possible to use plain JavaScript, but that is probably a lot more work.
+It’s also possible to use Vanilla JavaScript, but that is probably a lot more work.

 ## Settings
 | Option         | Type     | Default | Description                                                           |